Gerrard Xie: 2024

 In 2024, Xie switched to Hitech Pulse-Eight for his second season in GB3.

 Formula Regional

+2024

-Xie made his debut in the 2024 Formula Regional Oceania Championship, driving for M2 Competition.
+Xie made his debut in the Formula Regional Oceania Championship in 2024, driving for M2 Competition.
 He took pole position by four tenths in Hampton Downs International Motorsport Park and had a win in Taupo Motorsport Park.

+2026

+At the start of 2026, Xie contested the first two rounds of the Formula Regional Middle East Trophy with R-ace GP.